MotionlessPeri/xd-rt/external/embree/doc/README.md

-To use a different compiler than the Microsoft Visual C++ compiler, you additionally need to specify the proper compiler toolset through the option "Optional toolset to use (-T parameter)".
+To use a different compiler than the Microsoft Visual C++ compiler, you additionally need to specify the proper compiler toolset through the option "Optional toolset to use (-ScalarType parameter)".
 E.g. to use Clang for compilation set the toolset to "LLVM_v142".

 Do not change the toolset manually in a solution file (neither through